ibm-granite-community/granite-agent-cookbook/building_agents.md

 ![FC Agent Flow Example](./images/fc_agent_flow_example.png) *FC Agent Flow Example*

-:exclamation: A common misconception is that the LLM underlying the Agent is able to execute tools, when in fact the LLM is only selecting a tool for execution based on the query.
+:exclamation: A common misconception is that the LLM underlying the Agent is able to execute tools, when in fact the LLM is only selecting a tool and the tool parameters to execute based on the query.
 The tool execution is performed by the program supplementing the LLM invocations.

 ### Example